TheMinester/Linux_Scripts/README.md

 Features:

-Different uses of regex in IF conditions.
+Different uses of regex in IF conditions.<br>
-Uses IF conditions with AND conditions.
+Uses IF conditions with AND conditions.<br>
-Uses ELIF conditions.
+Uses ELIF conditions.<br>

 ### **users.sh**